botbreeder/what-the-matrix-is/README.md

 ## Syntax

 I like OpenDDL's way to emphasize the type of everything.
-Every value has to be written in its type-container, even simple things like `string { "foo" }`.
+Every value has to be written in its type-container, even simple things like `string{"foo"}`.

 > Each unit of data in an OpenDDL file has an explicitly specified type, and this eliminates ambiguity and fragile inferencing methods that can impact the integrity of the data.